-General Chemistry 1
+General Chemistry 1 (CHEM 159+L)

 High School Diploma or equivalent.
 A thorough understanding of Algebra is a critical requirement.